igor-yuzkiv/zoho-studio/README.md

 - **Opt-in Features:** Features that depend on external backend behavior, such as Git integration, are disabled by default through feature flags.

+Before using the extension, make sure you agree with these requirements:

+- **Authorized Access Only:** Use the extension only with Zoho pages and API endpoints you are explicitly authorized to access.
+- **Controlled Data Flow:** Review artifacts before export or Git actions, because those actions can send data to infrastructure you control outside the browser.
+- **Local Browser Storage:** Understand that crawled metadata and artifacts are cached locally in browser storage through **Dexie/IndexedDB** until you clear them.
+- **Browser-Context Credentials:** The extension uses browser permissions such as `cookies` and `webRequest` in your browser context and does not store Zoho passwords outside it.

 ---

 ## 🛠 Functionality